Dora Maar: Early life

-In 1910, the family left for Buenos Aires where the father obtained several commissions including for the embassy of Austria-Hungary.
-His achievements earned him the honor of being decorated by Emperor Francis Joseph I, even though he was "the only architect who did not make a fortune in Buenos Aires".

-In 1926, the family returned to Paris.
-Dora Maar, a pseudonym she chose, took courses at the Central Union of Decorative Arts and the School of Photography.
-She also enrolled at the École des Beaux-Arts and the Académie Julian which had the advantage of offering the same instruction to women as to men.
-Maar frequented André Lhote's workshop where she met Henri Cartier-Bresson.

-While studying at the École des Beaux-Arts, Maar met fellow female surrealist Jacqueline Lamba.
+The family returned to Paris in 1926, when Maar was 19 years old; it was around this time that she adopted the pseudonym Dora Maar.
+She began to take courses at the Central Union of Decorative Arts and the School of Photography.
+She also enrolled at the École des Beaux-Arts and the Académie Julian, which had the advantage of offering the same instruction to women as to men.
+While studying at the École des Beaux-Arts, Maar met fellow female Surrealist Jacqueline Lamba.
 About her, Maar said, "I was closely linked with Jacqueline.
-She asked me, "where are those famous surrealists?" and I told her about Cafe de la Place Blanche."
+She asked me, "where are those famous surrealists?" and I told her about Café de la Place Blanche."
 Lamba then began to frequent the cafe where she would eventually meet André Breton, whom she would later marry.

-When the workshop ceased its activities, Maar left Paris, alone, for Barcelona and then London, where she photographed the effects of the economic depression following the Wall Street crash of 1929 in the United States.
-On her return, and with the help of her father, she opened another workshop at 29 Rue d'Astorg in the 8th arrondissement of Paris.
+Maar frequented André Lhote's workshop, where she first met Henri Cartier-Bresson.
+When the workshop ceased its activities, Maar left Paris and traveled to Barcelona and then London, where she photographed the effects of the Great Depression following the Wall Street crash of 1929.
+Upon returning to Paris, she opened another workshop at 29 Rue d'Astorg in the 8th arrondissement with the help of her father.

-In 1934 she signed the 'Appel à la lutte', that encouraged countering fascism and subsequently joined a group of intellectuals against fascism.

-In 1935, Maar was introduced to Pablo Picasso and their relationship had a profound impact on both artists.
-During this time, Maar significantly influenced Picasso's style and themes, particularly his epic work Guernica.
-She taught Picasso photographic techniques and encouraged his political awareness.
-She took pictures in his studio at the Grands Augustins and was given exclusive access to document every stage of Guernica being painted over 36 days.
-She later acted as a model for his piece titled Monument à Apollinaire, a tribute to the late poet Guillaume Apollinaire.